subham3947/zoyo-rooms/README.md

     1. Clone the project in the local repository by using the below command. git clone git@github.com:subham3947/zoyo-rooms.git
     2. The application can be started in two ways:- a.)
-Run the ZoyoRoomsApplication.java file. b.)
+Run the ZoyoRoomsApplication.java file, or b.)
 Open the terminal and execute the below command java -jar <path_to_the_jar_file>   for instance, java -jar /target/zoyo-rooms-0.0.1-SNAPSHOT.jar